 Key members of staff

-Personal Tutor
+Personal or Student Engagement Tutor

 You should keep in contact with your Personal Tutor at all times throughout your course.
 Your Personal Tutor will give help and advice on any matters which may affect your work and progression, together with any initial personal advice.

 You should use your time with your Personal Tutor to discuss your academic performance and what targets you should set to achieve.
-Your Personal Tutor will also be able to give you feedback on your assignment and exam performance.

 Module Lecturers

-Dean of School
+Executive Dean of School

 Student Services

-Student Services is a one stop shop for all students, providing information, advice and guidance on non-academic matters.
+Student Services is a one-stop shop for all students, providing information, advice and guidance on non-academic matters.
 A range of support is available through the Student Services Unit and there is no need to arrange an appointment, just drop in and speak to a member of the team.

 Accommodation